k1000/contenta/README.md

 Extending
 ---------
 You can extend functionality of the page by registering services and then selecting them in admin panel.
-You can pass additional variables to the function introducing YAML formatted text in "variables" field.
+You can pass additional variables to the function introducing YAML (http://www.yaml.org/) formatted text in "variables" field.

 Somewhere in your code add:

     from contento.views import services

+    # request arg is obligatory
     def foo(request, data):
         return data
-    services.register("Foo service", foo)
+    services.register("Foo service", foo, "description of the service")

 Licence
 -------